ofiwg/libfabric/man/fi_mr.3.md

 : Releases a previously mapped raw memory region key.

 fi_mr_bind
-: Associate a registered memory region with a completion counter.
+: Associate a registered memory region with a completion counter or an endpoint.

 fi_mr_refresh
 : Updates the memory pages associated with a memory region.